archetype-themes/plugin-theme-component/docs/Contributing.md

 # Contributing to Archetype Themes' CLI

 All contributions are welcome.
-To Contribute, simply create a branch, commit your code, and create a pull request.
+To Contribute, create a branch, commit your code, and create a pull request.

 ## Install The CLI